John-Connor123/Algorithms_and_structures/README.md

-This repository contains my practice in different sort algorithms and structures
+This library contains Python implementations of popular algorithms and structures.